m5r/awesome-remix/README.md

 - [remix-utils](https://github.com/sergiodxa/remix-utils) - A set of utility functions and types to use with Remix.run
 - [remix-i18next](https://github.com/sergiodxa/remix-i18next) - The easiest way to translate your Remix apps
 - [remix-seo](https://github.com/chaance/remix-seo) - A package for easily managing SEO meta and link tags in Remix.
+- [remix-params-helper](https://github.com/kiliman/remix-params-helper) - Helpers that make it simple to use Zod with URLSearchParams, FormData, and Remix params object

 ## Templates